Rekihyt/Sifu/notes.md

   an implication in classical logic.
 The proof, and therefore program is valid.

-- Computation must be _bounded_ upwards for streaming execution, but should _flow_ from the pattern's top to the current location
+- Computation must be _bounded_ upwards for streaming execution, but should _flow_ from the trie's top to the current location
 - Patterns of differing length are fine: the lowest index, followed by longest match is chosen greedily
 - Nesting _does not_ reset the current index (otherwise infinite loops are possible) and _does not_ allow the current index to be matched unless it is with a simplified expression (patterns like `F -> (F)` shouldn't recurse on `F`).
-An Ast is more reduced than another if it has a shorter height of apps/ ops.
+An Ast is more reduced than another if it has a shorter height of patterns/ ops.

 - Optional: an arbitrary match but finite limit argument that allows a certain number of what would be non-terminating evaluations

-- Subapps / subpatterns must be encoded as nested tries themselves to enable matching using partial patterns.
-The current implementation isn't able to preserve the ordering of keys between sub-apps (and may never be able to).
+- Subpattern / subtries must be encoded as nested tries themselves to enable matching using partial tries.
+The current implementation isn't able to preserve the ordering of keys between sub-pattern (and may never be able to).
-  After a file is formatted, the pattern will be printed out such that all sub-apps / sub-patterns are grouped together, not interspersed.
-As such, a user won't be surprised by the order when, say, matching all apps as a list.
+  After a file is formatted, the trie will be printed out such that all sub-pattern / sub-tries are grouped together, not interspersed.
+As such, a user won't be surprised by the order when, say, matching all pattern as a list.

 ---